Stenhousemuir: Sport

-Stenhousemuir F.C. play football at Ochilview Park and are currently in Scottish League One.
+Stenhousemuir F.C. play football at Ochilview Park and are currently in The Scottish Championship.
 The Tryst Golf Club, built in 1885, has its clubhouse in Burnhead Road, which is arguably in Larbert.

 The Cricket Club has been in existence since 1876.
 It has produced international players representing Scotland and had a number of notable cricket professionals playing for the club e.g. Abdul Qadir.

 Landmarks

 Ochilview, Falkirk Tryst Golf Club and Stenhousemuir Cricket Club are all accessible via Tryst Road, leading north out of the village.
 The street is so called because it was the site of the annual Tryst.
 On the anniversary of the Tryst in September each year, a travelling funfair comes to the site.

 There are four churches in the village: nearer the centre of the village is Larbert East Church with its imposing tower, meanwhile one third of a mile to the east of the village centre on the aptly named Church Street is the Stenhouse and Carron church which is smaller but more distinctive architecturally, designed in 1897 by the firm of John James Burnet.
 The village is home to a Salvation Army church and community centre housed in a modern building adjacent to Stenhousemuir Primary school.
 Further west along Main Street lies the Roman Catholic church of Our Lady of Lourdes and St Bernadette.
 Larbert West church sits just across the old boundary of Burnhead Road between Stenhousemuir and South Broomage.

 The shopping area of Stenhousemuir was renovated in 2008.
 A new library with community area, football pitch and new shops including a 40000 sqft Asda supermarket alongside relocation of a number of existing businesses.

 Part of the regeneration resulted in construction of a new community centre and rebuild of the medical centre which provides additional NHS support services to the area.